Particular/docs.particular.net/nservicebus/handlers/handler-ordering.md

 Warning: It is now recommended to plug into the [message handling pipeline](/nservicebus/pipeline/) to implement these cross-cutting concerns.

 If it is not possible to migrate this kind of functionality out of message handlers, there are a number of ways to specify the order in which they will be executed.

+> [!NOTE]
-Note: All message handlers in the endpoint will execute in the same transaction scope.
+> All message handlers in the endpoint will execute in the same transaction scope.

 ### Overview of the implementation